dallie-test/SSDTools/README.md

-# GPtools
+# SSDtools

-A Python toolbox that contains common objects and functions used for reporting and analysis at the Schiphol department for Stakeholder and Strategy Development.
+A Python toolbox that contains common objects and functions used for reporting on the environmental impact of air traffic movements on airports surrounding.
+It's consist of two main functionalities:
+- Datafiles containing air traffic schedules can be loaded and analysis can be performed.
+- Noise grids can be loaded and Lden and Lnight levels at individual locations can be computed.
+Used for official reporting about noise impact at Schiphol airport.

 ## Installation